 7. SHOP TILL YOU DROP

-Spanning over 13 million square feet with more than 1,200 stores, shop till your heart’s content at The Dubai Mall.
-This ginormous retail haven offers something for everyone, from both high street and high-end fashion boutiques to stores specialising in just about everything including beauty, sports, toys and technology.
+Spanning over 13 million square feet with more than 1,200 stores, shop to your heart’s content at The Dubai Mall.
+This ginormous retail haven offers something for everyone, from both high street and high-end fashion boutiques to stores specializing in just about everything including beauty, sports, toys, and technology.
 If you fancy picking up a new novel for your travels, head to Kinokuniya Book World – a sprawling space for avid readers containing half a million books and more than a thousand magazines.

 No trip to Dubai would be complete without a visit to one of the cities’ most-loved eateries, Ravi’s.
 A foodie favorite with everyone, from taxi drivers to tourists and even Bollywood stars, this long-standing institution is a no-frills Pakistani restaurant nestled in the middle of Satwa.